On this page

-- details about the relevant employer(s), trustees and service providers.
+- details about the relevant employer(s), trustees and service providers

 In addition to registration, we also operate a scheme return process.
 This is a statutory requirement, under section 59 of the Pensions Act 2004.

-The scheme return is how we collect up-to-date information about occupational pension schemes.
+The scheme return is how we collect information about occupational pension schemes.
 DC schemes with 12 or more members complete a scheme return annually and schemes with 2 to 11 members complete once every three years.

 Scheme returns are submitted using our online reporting tool, Exchange.
-This offers several advantages, one of which is that schemes can log in to alter their details at any time using the scheme maintenance process.
+This offers several advantages, one of which is that schemes can log in to amend their details at any time using the scheme maintenance process.
 We send scheme return notices to schemes annually or triennially as a reminder to update their details.